clojure/core.typed/README.md

 # Changelog

+0.1.3-SNAPSHOT
+  - Refactor typed.core into individual files
+  - Add `method-type`
+    - `(method-type 'java.io.File/getName)` prints the current Typed Clojure type for the getName method of File
+  - Add types for some clojure.core coersion functions

 0.1.2
   - Fix objects and filters being lost during polymorphic and dotted function applications
     - Add tests for (if (seq a) (first a) 0) filter example.